rackerlabs/support-how-to/content/rackspace-email/email-everyone-cloud-office-control-panel.md

 3. If you have multiple domains, select the appropriate domain name.
 Or, to change domains at any time, click the **change domain** link.
 5. Enter the following information in the spaces provided:

-    -   Sender's Name&mdash;Enter the first and last name of the sender.
+    -   Sender's Name - Enter the first and last name of the sender.
-    -   Sender's Email Address&mdash;Enter the email address of the person sending the email.
+    -   Sender's Email Address - Enter the email address of the person sending the email.
-    -   Subject&mdash;Enter a subject for the email.
+    -   Subject - Enter a subject for the email.
-    -   Message Body&mdash;Enter the message for your email.
+    -   Message Body - Enter the message for your email.

 6. Click **Send**.